TysonTran/LV_Real_Estate/README.md

  - Each move out requires cleaning and repairing the home for a new tenant
  - More expenses incur because the time it takes to repair home and get it rerented out takes about a month
  - Have to pay administrative fees to property management to find new tenants
- - New tenants usually have a lot of maintenance request the first year of tenancy because they find broken things that the old tenant lived with
+ - New tenants usually have a lot of maintenance request the first year of tenancy because they find minor broken/defective things that the old tenant lived with

 ### Overview of Data